Periplus of the Erythraean Sea

 The text has been ascribed to different dates between the first and third centuries, but a mid-first-century date is now the most commonly accepted.
-While the author is unknown, it is clearly a first-hand description by someone familiar with the area and is nearly unique in providing accurate insights into what the ancient Hellenic world knew about the lands around the Indian Ocean.
+While the author is unknown, it is a first-hand description by someone familiar with the area and is nearly unique in providing accurate insights into what the ancient Hellenic world knew about the lands around the Indian Ocean.